Leicestershire: Other

-Ibstock-based developer Wilson Bowden was bought in 2007 by Barratt Developments plc in a GBP2.2 billion deal.
+Ibstock-based developer Wilson Bowden was bought in 2007 by Barratt Developments plc in a £2.2 billion deal.
 Charles Street Buildings (Leicester) and Jelson Homes are two other successful Leicester-based property companies.

 Hamilton-based Sofidel Group manufactures more than 600 million toilet rolls and kitchen towel rolls per year in its Leicestershire factories.

+There is a Bostik Factory in Belgrave.

 Toy car company Corgi have their European operation at the Meridian Business Park, although the toys are now manufactured in China and the company is owned by Margate-based Hornby.

 Leicestershire is twinned with Kilkenny, Ireland.

 Leicester's Cultural Quarter is an ambitious plan to drive the regeneration of a large run-down area of the city.
 It has delivered: a new venue for the performing arts, Curve; creative workspaces for artists and designers, LCB Depot; and a Digital Media Centre.
 Many creative and media businesses have thrived in the region.

 As part of a 2002 marketing campaign, the plant conservation charity Plantlife chose the foxglove as the county flower.

 Financial and business services

-Financial and business service companies with operations in Leicestershire include Alliance & Leicester, Cambridge & Counties Bank, Royal Bank of Scotland, State Bank of India, HSBC, and PricewaterhouseCoopers.
+Financial and business service companies with operations in Leicestershire include Alliance & Leicester, Cambridge & Counties Bank, Royal Bank of Scotland, State Bank of India, HSBC and PricewaterhouseCoopers.

 Pension provision company Mattioli Woods employs 170 people at its Grove Park, Enderby, HQ and has a reputation for employing graduates directly from Leicestershire Universities.

-Companies that have their head office in the area include Next (clothing), and British Gas Business.
+Companies that have their head office in the area include Next and British Gas Business.

-The Institute of Credit Management, the European Association of Trade Mark Owners, and the Point of Purchase Advertising International (POPAI) are based in Leicestershire.
+The European Association of Trade Mark Owners and the Point of Purchase Advertising International (POPAI) are based in Leicestershire.

 Key stakeholders promoting economic development formed Leicester & Leicestershire Economic Partnership in 2011.
 Leicestershire Chamber of Commerce is another good source for business advice.